alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 writings of mine](http://www.revision-zero.org/orm-haters-do-get-it) I'm not a huge fan of ORM.
 Without re-opening the war here, they hurt software design in far too many ways in my opinion.
 I'm looking for other solutions for a while and ended-up with this one so far.
-That said, `Alf` is in a sense to **RFCC** what `Sequel`, `Arel` and the others are to **ORM**, so the comparison actually applies.
+That said, `Alf` is to **RFCC** what `Sequel`, `Arel` and the others are to **ORM**, so the comparison actually applies.
 Software abstraction boundaries are not clear enough to always avoid potentially harmful comparisons, I'm affraid.

 That also means that our new paradigm goes (and need to go) further that simply providing an algebraic query language.
 Stay tuned, I'll provide more